tradingstrategy-ai/trading-strategy/docs/source/programming/token-tax.rst

     5% / 5% / 5%

-Trading Strategy attempts to measure in the different life cycles of token trading.
+Trading Strategy attempts to measure the different life cycles of token trading.

 .. warning::

-    Measured token tax is not real-time and there is no guarantees that tokens with bad governance won't change their tax structure, creating a honey pot and effective rug pull.
+    Token tax measurements are not real-time.
+There are no guarantees that tokens with bad governance won't change their tax structure, creating a honey pot and effective rug pull.
     Never trade taxed tokens unless you are willing to lose all of your capital.